Samegypt Tours | Trips | Egypt Holiday | Egypt Excursions Thursday 6th August 2020

 Said, Haward Carter

 The boy-king Tutankhamun remains an enigmatic figure.
 To judge from his mummy, he died as young as 16 or 17 years of age having been born.
 Firm evidence is lacking to establish with certainty the identity of Tutankhamun’s mother; though a degree of informed speculation is possible.
 Nefertiti appears to have borne Akhenaten no sons, but she was not his only wife.
 Queen Keya was the favorite wife before year 9 or 10 of Akhenaten’s reign, but after year 11 – at about the same time of Tutankhamun’s birth – she disappears from view to have her several monuments at El Amarna appropriated by Nefertiti’s daughter, Meritaten.
-So why some think and believe that Tutankhamen is the son of queen Keya.
+So why do some think and believe that Tutankhamen is the son of queen Keya.
 Tutankhamun came to the throne around 1333 BC, as Tutankhaten, a young child.
 He was to rule Egypt for nine years or a bit more, though there can be little doubt that for most of this time the reins of government were firmly in the hands of others – Ay, perhaps a relative of the king, and the general Horemheb, each of whom would succeed to the throne.
-Facts relating to Tutankhamun’s period of the rule are so few.
+Facts relating to Tutankhamun’s period of rule are so few.

 The king’s men

 Pharaoh Tutankhamun was a semi-divine being standing at the top of the hierarchical pyramid of Egyptian society.